-Have you ever wondered how we came up with the name for the computer mouse?
+Have you ever wondered how we came up with the name for the computer mouse and Modern Technology Terms?
 Where did the concept of memes come from?
 We come across these words regularly when we use technology, but most of us have no idea where they originated from.
 Some of these origins are pretty funny and brighten up the meanings of these terms we’ve come to use so often.

 Common computer terms like ‘file’ and ‘code’ all had other meanings before the invention of computers and the internet.
 Even the term ‘proxy’ had a completely different meaning in history.
 Now, proxy services are much more common, and most of us probably don’t even realize where the word originated from.
 Instead, we know that providers like Smartproxy offer reliable proxy service to anyone working online, which allows users to hide their internet protocol (IP) addresses and provide added security to those working online.
 But where did the word originate from?

-While we already know the history of many technology terms, the meanings have been lost for quite a few over the years.
+While we already know the history of many Modern Technology Terms, the meanings have been lost for quite a few over the years.
 Some of them, once traced back, have exciting or funny origins.
 Let’s take a look at a few now.

 Most of us use browsers daily.
 They help us search for information on the internet.
 This wasn’t always the case.
 In the days before the internet, we used to do the research ourselves.
 We did this by browsing libraries and other physical stores to get information on specific products and topics.